brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-09.md

 Inana turned her pointed head towards him, flicked her tongue and finally seemed to recognize him.

-*"Where have you been?
-I haven't ssseen you in agesss."*
+"*Where have you been?
+I haven't ssseen you in agesss.*"

-*"Sssorry.
+"*Sssorry.
 I was kidnapped, and I only got back a few daysss ago.
 Are you alright?
-What are you doing with Natalie?"*
+What are you doing with Natalie?*"

-*"Isss that her name?
+"*Isss that her name?
 I don't know.
 When you didn't ssshow up, ssshe ssstarted visiting.
-She isss tolerable… for a human."*
+She isss tolerable… for a human.*"

 "What did she say?"
 Natalie asked, gently stroking the top of the serpents' scaly head.